 CI/CD Tool Examples:

 plan on PRs and apply on merges to the main branch.
 Standard actions like actions/checkout@v4, hashicorp/setup-terraform@v2, and cloud-specific credential actions (e.g., aws-actions/configure-aws-credentials@v4 using OIDC for AWS) are commonly used.
-This provides a concrete structure for a plan stage in GitHub Actions, emphasizing modern authentication like OIDC..gitlab-ci.yml and often leverages GitLab's built-in Terraform templates (e.g., Terraform/Base.gitlab-ci.yml) for stages like fmt, validate, build (init), and deploy (plan & apply).
+This provides a concrete structure for a plan stage in GitHub Actions, emphasizing modern authentication like OIDC..gitlab-ci.yml and often uses GitLab's built-in Terraform templates (e.g., Terraform/Base.gitlab-ci.yml) for stages like fmt, validate, build (init), and deploy (plan & apply).
 Credentials are managed as CI/CD variables.sh steps to execute Terraform binary commands or uses the Terraform plugin.
 Stages typically include checkout, init, validate, plan, and apply.
-Credentials can be managed via Jenkins Credentials Manager or IAM roles if Jenkins runs on EC2.While generic CI/CD tools are adaptable, specialized IaC platforms like Terraform Cloud, Spacelift, Scalr environments, and env0 offer built-in features that streamline many of these scaled Terraform operations.
+Credentials can be managed via Jenkins Credentials Manager or IAM roles if Jenkins runs on EC2.While generic CI/CD tools are adaptable, managed Terraform platforms like Terraform Cloud, Spacelift, Scalr environments, and env0 offer built-in features that streamline many of these scaled Terraform operations.
 They often provide managed remote execution backends, sophisticated state management, integrated policy checks, collaboration features, and a user interface for reviewing Terraform runs.
 These platforms can significantly reduce the custom scripting and maintenance overhead associated with building these capabilities from scratch using generic CI/CD tools, offering an easiest way to implement many best practices.

 Managing secrets (API keys, passwords, certificates) securely within a CD pipeline is critical to prevent exposure.